-For our first blog, we are discussing the subject of visual media, as a main field of our work and a place we often find ourselves doubting and thinking.
+For our first blog, we are discussing the subject of visual media, as the main field of our work and a place we often find ourselves doubting and thinking.

-“Visual Media” is a main expression that describes media known to us such as television, film, photography, picture, and so on and is quite wide and undefined completely.
-When analyzing these so-called Visual Media, it comes to the conclusion that they include more than just one sense.
-We believe that you can agree with us that all media, from the point of view of sensory influence, are “mixed media”.
-So from here there are two questions that we often discuss:
+“Visual Media” is the main expression that describes media known to us such as television, film, photography, picture, and so on and is quite wide and undefined completely.
+When analyzing these so-called Visual Media, it concludes that they include more than just one sense.
+We believe that you can agree with us that all media, from sensory influence, are “mixed media”.
+So from here, there are two questions that we often discuss:

 (1) Why are we trying to talk about some media as exclusively visual?
 Is it because of the visual dominance?
 And if so, how is this dominance defined?
 Is it a quantitative inclusion, more visual information, than hearing and touch?

 (2) Why is it important to call these media “visual”?

 We may find the answers to those questions in the well-known theories for visual media by the famous Canadian professor and philosopher Marshall McLuhan.
 In one of his books Understanding Media: The Extensions of Man he wrote:

 “While the new media is interactive, in the old media the order of presentation is permanent.
 In this process, the user can now control the media object.
 In the interaction process, the user selects which elements to display or which paths to follow, thereby creating a single content.
 In this way, we become co-authors of the work”

 We can analyze this subject through two pillars, the senses that affect our sensory and the inevitable development of technology.